csalmeida/ruby-fundamentals/README.md

 One common operation that is performed on `String`s is concatenation.
 It combines them into a single piece by adding them together.

-In the example below the words _hello_ and _world_ and contatenated.
-Notice how the comma and the space is also concatenated in the middle to show it correctly, otherwise it would represent _helloworld_ with no spacing:
+In the example below the words _hello_ and _world_ are contatenated.
+Notice how the comma and the space is also concatenated in the middle to show it correctly, otherwise it would output _helloworld_ with no spacing:

 ``` ruby
 "Hello" + ", " + "world" # hello, world